matsengrp/dpvt-experiments-1/README.md

 ## Training Workflow

-We have a workflow implemented in Snakemake (`Snakefile`), which takes as input in `config.yaml` names of models (see *Neural Network Model*) and datasets (see *Training Data*) and trains and evaluates the given models on all given datasets.
+We have a workflow implemented in Snakemake (`train/Snakefile`), which takes as input in `train/config.yaml` names of models (see *Neural Network Model*) and datasets (see *Training Data*) and trains and evaluates the given models on all given datasets.

-The input data is expected to be located in a `data` folder in the root directory of this repo.
+We need to provide a mapping from nicknames of data to the paths at which datasets can be found.
+Nicknames and paths are saved in the json file `train/data_nicknames.json`.
+The first line in this file is the path to the directory containing all datasets, which is set to `data` in the root directory of this repo as default.
 Two lists `train_data` and `test_data` containing names of datasets need to be specified, so that the *i*th dataset in `train_data` is the training data for a model that is then tested on the *i*th dataset of `test_data`.
-Note that we use nicknames for our datasets in `config.yaml`.
-We need to define the paths to the actual datasets for each nickname in `dpvtex/dpvt_data.py`.
-The data shall be made of dictionaries where trees are keys and their values are lists that assign `0` or `1` to edges in the tree, ordered by pre-order traversal, where `0` means this edge is in a Maximum Parsimony tree and `1` indicates that it is not.
+Recall that the nicknames for our datasets in `config.yaml` are defined in `train/data_nicknames.json`.
+The data files linked there shall be pickled dictionaries where trees are keys and their values are lists that assign `0` or `1` to edges in the tree, ordered by pre-order traversal, where `0` means this edge is in a Maximum Parsimony tree and `1` indicates that it is not.

 ## Training Workflow